msssm/project_template/README.md

 From an intuitive point of view (considering that we are all social beings) most people would argue that the two aspects are interdependent or even that they are two extremes of the same process: Our social environment certainly shapes what we believe and which opinions we hold, while in turn our own values and opinions influence whom we choose to connect with and make part of our social network.
 On the basis of this rather vague but plausible assumption, our project is an attempt to disentangle and study the effects of these two mechanisms on each other by the means of an abstract, quantitative model.

+An example of a system that one would expect to be subject to such behavior and that we would like to put a focus on is religious affiliation within a society.
+It could be argued that the social surroundings have an effect on (or, as an extreme, completely determine) which religion a person chooses to belong to.
+Also, one's religion also influences to whom we connect with socially, for example through the community in a church (the opposing extreme would be that a person's social ties are entirely composed of member's of the same religion).

 -example: religious affiliation
 -history of this. older papers on this? what has already been done in the field? (just briefly)